Recommendation: GSI LEP (v1)

 list.
 Can I use a different llDumpList2String separator?

-The implementation MUST use "\n" to be in compliance with the LEP specification.
+No. The implementation MUST use "\n" to be in compliance with the LEP specification.
+If your implementation needs to pass strings with newlines in parameters

 is never typecast from key to string.
+Typecasting data

 LEP was authored by Nelson Jenkins on behalf of GSI.